== GLOBAL IGNORE LIST AND SPAM FILTER

-Global Ignore List is a quality of life addon that provides a greatly enhanced character ignore system, and robust chat/spam filtering features to eliminate gold sellers/spammers, guild recruitment, community recruitment, annoying trends like Thunderfury, non-latin text, and more.
+Global Ignore List is a quality of life addon that provides a greatly enhanced (unlimited) character ignore system, and has a robust chat/spam filtering engine to eliminate gold sellers/spammers, guild recruitment, community recruitment, annoying trends like Thunderfury, non-latin text, and more.
 All of these can be enabled or disabled as you please or you can even create your own:

-- Notifications to prevent inviting or being a member of a group with a player on your ignore list to a group or raid
+* Warnings to prevent inviting or being a member of a group with a player on your ignore list

-- Greatly improved UI over the default, created with pure WoW API (no shared libraries like ACE)
+* Small and efficient created with pure WoW API only (no libs like ACE)

 Type /gi in game for chat help, or open your ignore list for features and options